-Status: Rare casual fall visitor statewide.
+Status: Rare casual spring, summer, and fall visitor statewide.

 Documentation: Photograph: 19 Nov 2016 Omaha, Douglas Co (Brogie 2017).